vipulnaik/diet-exercise-health/events/2024/2024-09-17-mouth-bite.md

 As of 2024-10-10, the redness appears to have reduced but the size / swelling may have increased a little bit.
 I think it went through a healing process overnight that was not very complete.

+By the evening of 2024-10-10, it seemed back to pink but still seemed a bit swollen compared to usual; my subjective sense (prior to looking) mirrored what I was seeing in the mirror.